ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/skullcandy-hesh-3-bluetooth-headphones.markdown

   \ playing field by making high fidelity affordable and high style attainable!<p>Their\
   \ goal is simple: innovate to solve real problems and democratize amazing audio\
   \ experiences with quality and style.
 For people like you, like all of us.
 They\
-  \ inspire life at full volume!</p>"
+  \ inspire life at full volume!</p>\n"
 section2-content: "<p>With up to 22 hours of battery life and Rapid Charge technology,\
   \ Hesh 3 Wireless is designed to keep you listening all day long.
 A foldable design,\
   \ high-end audio drivers, and quality materials make them the perfect over-ear headphone\
   \ for any occasion.
-They are Wireless Perfection.</p>\r\n<p>Go-Anywhere Design,\
+They are Wireless Perfection.</p>\n<p>Go-Anywhere Design, All-Day\
-  \ All-Day Functionality, Ultimate Comfort... and many more features for you to discover!\
+  \ Functionality, Ultimate Comfort... and many more features for you to discover!\
   \ Enter the form below for a chance to win these amazing headphones and get ready\
-  \ to experience a perfect sound with Skullcandy!</p>"
+  \ to experience a perfect sound with Skullcandy!</p>\n"
 entry-title: "Win Skullcandy Hesh 3 Bluetooth Headphones!"
-entry-content: "Enter the draw to win Skullcandy Hesh 3 Bluetooth Headphones! by completing\
+entry-content: "<p>Enter the draw to win Skullcandy Hesh 3 Bluetooth Headphones! by\
-  \ the form below before 23:59 on 17th of November 2018."
+  \ completing the form below before 23:59 on 17th of November 2018.</p>\n"
 has-winner: true
 winner-title: "CONGRATULATIONS to Elliot L. who won the Skullcandy Hesh 3 Bluetooth\
   \ Headphones!"